Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Potential and stability

-For preparation, here, we observe that the HW model is a \textit{large-population potential game}.
-Large-population games are defined as follows \citep[see, for example,][for a survey]{Sandholm-Book2010}. \begin{definition}[Large-population game] Consider a game played by a continuum of homogeneous agents.
-Let $[S] = \{1,2,\hdots,S\}$ be the set of strategies, where $S\in\BbZ$ is the number of strategies.
-Let $\ClY \Is \{\Vty \in\BbR_+^S \mid \sum_{i\in[S]} y_i = 1\}$ be the set of all possible strategy distributions, where $\BbR_+$ is the set of nonnegative reals, and $y_i \in [0,1]$ is the share of agents that play strategy $i\in[S]$.
-Let $\VtF:\ClY \to \BbR^S$ be the Lipshitz continuous payoff function, whose $i$th component $F_i:\ClY \to \BbR$ maps a state $\Vty\inY$ to payoff $F_i(\Vty)$ for agents playing $i\in[S]$ at state $\Vty$.
+We observe that the HW model is a \textit{large-population potential game}.
+First, large-population games are defined as follows \citep[see][for a survey]{Sandholm-Book2010}. \begin{definition}[Large-population game] Consider a game played by a continuum of homogeneous agents.
+Let $[S]$ be the set of available discrete actions, where $S\in\BbZ$ is the number of actions.
+Let $y_i \in [0,1]$ be the share of agents that play action $i\in[S]$ and $\ClY \Is \{\Vty \in\BbR_+^S \mid \sum_{i\in[S]} y_i = 1\}$ be the set of all possible action distributions over the continuum population.
+Let $\VtF$ be the $\BbR^S$-valued Lipschitz continuous payoff function, whose $i$th component $F_i$ maps a state $\Vty\inY$ to payoff $F_i(\Vty)$ for agents choosing action $i\in[S]$ at the state.
 The tuple $([S],\VtF)$ is called a \textit{large-population game}. \end{definition}

-We follow the convention, where $\VtF$ is defined over an open neighborhood of $\ClY$ so that its differential is well-defined on $\ClY$.
-The HW model can be seen as a large-population game $([K],\Vtpi)$, where the set of retailers' strategies is $[K]$, and their payoff function is $\Vtpi$.
-As we know that $\ClX$ contains all equilibria of the model, we can focus on the states in $\ClX$.